The MAAC Story: Excellence in Academics & Athletics

 The MAAC was founded in 1980 by six charter members: the U.S. Military Academy, Fairfield University, Fordham University, Iona College, Manhattan College and Saint Peter's College.
 Competition followed one year later in the fall of 1981 with members competing in the sports of men's cross country and men's soccer.
 On January 2, 1982, Army traveled to Iona for the first MAAC men's basketball game and the MAAC story had begun.

 Current Conference members include: Canisius College, Fairfield University, Iona College, Manhattan College, Marist College, Monmouth University, Niagara University, Quinnipiac University, Rider University, Saint Peter's University, and Siena College.
 In addition, associate members include the University of Detroit Mercy in men's lacrosse and Jacksonville University in men’s rowing; St. Francis (N.Y.)
 College, Villanova University, Virginia Military Institute and Wagner College are all associate members in Women's Water Polo.
-Drake University, Jacksonville University, Robert Morris University, Sacred Heart University, and Stetson University compete in women's rowing, while the University at Albany and the University of Hartford take part in women’s golf competition.
+Drake University, Jacksonville University, Robert Morris University, Sacred Heart University, and Stetson University compete in women's rowing, while the University at Albany, University of Dayton and the University of Hartford take part in women’s golf competition.
 Bryant University, and Sacred Heart University compete in field hockey, while Bryant University is a member in men’s swimming & diving.
 The MAAC will support 25 sports and championships during the 2014-2015 academic year; in addition, the MAAC champion earns automatic qualification to the NCAA Championship in 16 sports.